India fails to push Pakistan into FATF blacklist: Qureshi

 Pakistan Army and the government stood with the Kashmiri people for their struggle of freedom.

-He said that Pakistan enjoys cordial relations with Saudi Arabia and the leadership of both countries used to visit each other. —APP
+He said that Pakistan enjoys cordial relations with Saudi Arabia and leadership of both countries used to visit each other.